Paul Éluard: Post-war

 He later eulogised Joseph Stalin in his political writings.
 He even wrote a poem — Ode à Staline — for him.
 Milan Kundera recalled that he was shocked to hear of Éluard's public approval of the hanging of Éluard's friend, the Prague writer Záviš Kalandra in 1950.

 Death

 Paul Éluard died from a heart attack on 18 November 1952 at his home, 52 avenue de Gravelle, in Charenton-le-Pont.
-His funeral was held at the Père Lachaise Cemetery, and organized by the French Communist Party; the French government having refused to organise a national funeral for political reasons.
-A crowd of thousands spontaneously gathered in the streets of Paris to accompany his casket to the cemetery.
-That day, Robert Sabatier wrote: "the whole world was mourning".
+His funeral was held at the Père Lachaise Cemetery, and organized by the French Communist Party; the French government having refused to organise a national funeral.